sonalsharma5990/CourseProject/README.md

 ### Significant Topics 2000 Presidential Election

-After training the LDA model for several times, we were able to match few important topics of 2000 Presendential election compaign.
-Tax cut, Healthcare, abortion played a major role during the compaign and we can see our method was able to find some of these major topics.
+After training the LDA model for several times, we were able to match few important topics of 2000 Presidential election campaign.
+Tax cut, Healthcare, abortion played a major role during the campaign and we can see our method was able to find some of these major topics.

 | TOP 3 WORDS IN SIGNIFICANT TOPICS |
 | --------------------------------- |